VertiLectric

-Three years later, the GoFly prize is still unclaimed.
-But GoFly insists that all people involved in a team have to be at least 18 years old.
-For us, that means that two years after our first inquiry about the age limit, we're now old enough to fly airplanes solo (minimum age 16) and with passengers (minimum age 17) respectively, but somehow still not all old enough to enter an unmanned prototype in the GoFly competition and finally prove that this cool challenge can actually be met.
+GoFly always insisted that all people involved in a team have to be at least 18 years old.
+So at the time of the competition's cancellation we were old enough to fly actual airplanes (minimum age 16 for solo, 17 with passengers) but somehow still not old enough to enter an unmanned prototype in the GoFly competition to prove that this cool engineering challenge could actually be met.

 Why is the pilot in a prone position?